kristijanburnik/wpt-testgen/README.md

   "/*": {
       "matches": {
         "name": "non_empty_string",
-        "description": "non_empty_string"
+        "description": "non_empty_string",
         "feature_enabled": ["no", "yes"],
         "url": "@url_schema",
         "expectation": ["allowed", "blocked"]
       },
       "action": "generate",
-      "path": "safe-links/%(expectation)s/%(index)s.html"
+      "path": "safe-links/%(expectation)s/%(__index__)s.html"
       // ...
-    }
+    },
     "#url_schema": ["http://safe.url", "https://safe.url", "http://unsafe.url"]
 }
 // ...
 ```

-The "/*" key matches each value in the root node "/" of the specification json.
+The "/\*" key matches each value in the root node "/" of the specification json.
-The "*" part of the key is a for-each substitution (e.g. for each value in an
+The "\*" part of the key is a for-each substitution (i.e. for each value in an
 array).

-The keyword ```matches``` is used to specify valid values
+The keyword ```matches``` is used to specify valid values which can live in the
+JSON node.

-The keyword ```action``` specifies what is to be done with this node in th JSON.
+The keyword ```action``` specifies what is to be done with this node in the
-Here we want to **generate** a file for all nodes at level "/*".
-Other possible
+JSON.
+Here we want to `generate` a file for all nodes at level "/\*".
+Other
-value would be **suppress** which would skip a scenario when matched.
+possible value would be `suppress` indicating to skip a scenario when matched.

 You've guessed it!
 The ```path``` is used to define a substitution template
 for the path in which we place the test.
 In this case we will end up having: